Bweezen/HealthBot/README.md

 Stuff Used - Python , NLTK , Streamlit , Fuzzywuzzy , scikit and a few more machine learning tools

+I recommend everything to be done in a virtual environment, and make a folder for installation for punkt (tokenizer for nltk)

 To Run :
  1. Run model.py , this will create pickle files in the models folder for you , namely disease_model.pkl and symptom_list.pkl python model.py